FOS Migration: Custom Email Domain Configuration

 Required User Profile Email Change

 Upon logging into FOS post-migration, please direct your users to update the email field in their user profiles if they intend to send email via FOS.
-The email field needs to either contain "fos-no-reply@portside.co" or be completely deleted so that the default Company email address is used.
-The default company email address has already been updated to "fos-no-reply@portside.co" as part of the migration.
-Please see the below screenshots for further clarification.
+The email field needs to contain "fos-no-reply@portside.co".
+Please see the below screenshot for further clarification.

 User Profile Email Address